 Where data is not available, Schroders will engage with companies to encourage them to disclose the missing data points.
-This additional information will be used alongside data from conventional and unconventional data sources that feed into our proprietary tools.
+Our proprietary tools provide flexibility allowing analysts to input data that is not publicly disclosed however has been disclosed during engagement into a common framework.
+This additional information will be used alongside data from conventional and unconventional data sources.